 But these facts alone are not enough to change the minds of most consumers, especially when these ugly truths are couples with our collective expectation that fashion should be trendy and cheap (because fast fashion retailers facilitate this) and our excessive consumption practices.

-Aside from doing our part to reduce the pain and suffering of others (namely, women and children working in the garment industry in Bangladesh, Cambodia, Vietnam, and other far-flung locations) and try to minimize our consumption, for the sake of the planet, it seems pretty reasonable to suggest that in addition to suggesting change of the general public, editors, bloggers, and major fashion websites, alike consider moving away from the daily praise and promotion of fast fashion retailers and the individuals who continually profit enormously from it.
+Aside from doing our part to reduce the pain and suffering of others (namely, women and children working in the garment industry in Bangladesh, Cambodia, Vietnam, and other far-flung locations) and to minimize our excessive consumption patterns, for the sake of the planet, it seems reasonable to suggest that in addition to suggesting change of the general public, editors, bloggers, and major fashion websites, alike, should consider moving away from the daily praise and promotion of fast fashion retailers and the individuals who continually profit enormously from it.

-Please note, I am well aware that fashion is a business and that websites are not founded upon social missions with the responsibility of educating readers about the dangers of fast fashion.
-Moreover, I know that many websites are often just reacting to readers' interests in creating content.
-Finally, I am also cognizant of the fact that we cannot expect consumers to spend beyond their means or drastically change their shopping habits in furtherance of safer, more sustainable clothing production.
+Yes, fashion is a business and websites are not founded upon social missions with the responsibility of educating readers about the dangers of fast fashion.
+And yes, many websites are often just reacting to readers' interests in creating content.
+Still yet, we cannot expect consumers to spend beyond their means or drastically change their shopping habits in furtherance of safer, more sustainable clothing production.

-However, that does not mean that sites, especially those that boast major readership, are exempt from striving for something greater or at least, reporting objectively.
+Nonetheless, that does not necessarily mean that heavily trafficked websites are exempt from striving for something greater or at least, reporting objectively.
 If we all try to focus a bit more on the promotion of sustainable fashion and/or buying less but buying better (which likely cannot be achieved at Forever 21, Nasty Gal and the like) and/or reporting objectively about the workings of fast fashion brands, maybe we can have a positive effect on the consumer.
-Isn't that our duty as purveyors of information in the realm of fashion anyway?
+Is that not that our duty as purveyors of information in the realm of fashion anyway?

 * This article was first published on January 2, 2013.